fw4spl-org/fw4spl-doc/Tutorials/src/Tuto02DataServiceBasicCtrl.rst

 Structure
 ----------

-A C++ application does not have a plugin.xml, the declaration of the services to used is in the ``Plugin`` class.
+A C++ application does not have a configuration in the plugin.xml, the declaration of the services to used is in the ``Plugin`` class.

 Plugin
 ~~~~~~~~